NET WORTH: Unknown

 RELIGIOUS: Kvamme and Jean met at a San Francisco church and had their first date at the 1958 Billy Graham crusade in San Francisco.
 The couple funds religious institutions via their foundation, including City Team Ministries, Emmaus Inn Ministries, International Justice Mission, Equipping to Serve Brazil, and Gateway Bible Church, which has received strong support lately.

-POLICY: Given Kvamme’s work in government it’s no surprise that the family’s philanthropy considers these issues.
+POLICY: The family’s philanthropy prioritizes governmental policy reform.
 Grantees include American Enterprise Institute, Ethics & Public Policy Center, and Pacific Research Institute.

 EDUCATION: The couple supports Wheaton College, where Kvamme sits on the Wheaton Center for Faith, Politics & Economics advisory board.
 Other grantees include the George W. Bush Presidential Library and Hillsdale College.
 The couple made a seven-figure gift to West Valley College, creating the Jean and E. Floyd Kvamme Planetarium.
 The Kvammes have lived in Saratoga for decades and two of their sons built their own telescope.